randombk/chatterbox-vllm/README.md

 ## How to set up dev environment

 1. The chatterbox model weights should exist in your HF cache.
-Fix the symlink inside `model-dev` if needed.
+Fix the symlink inside `./t3-model` if needed.
+This is a temporary setup to unblock development, and will be replaced with a better setup once a MVP is up and running.
 1. Set up the environment via:

 ```